pyiron/development_ideas/database.md

 The key features are:
  - It allows to uniquely identify a node.
  - It allows to completely restore a workflow and possibly all outputs.
- - It allows to reuse nodes and subgraphs of nodes in different workflows.
+ - It allows to reuse nodes and subgraphs of nodes in different workflows in a pre-executed state.
  - It provides usage statistics
    - How often is one specific node used?
    - What nodes did a specific user add and what connections did they make?